gedeagas/react-native-bundle-visualizer/CONTRIBUTION.md

 ## License

-By contributing to React Native Bundle Visualizer, you agree that your contributions will be licensed under the **MIT** license.
+By contributing to @gedeagas/react-native-bundle-visualizer, you agree that your contributions will be licensed under the **MIT** license.